Sarah Stokes Walton: Career

 On October 24, 1866, she married Louis N. Walton, a Philadelphian by birth, but at that time doing business in Lexington, Kentucky, to which place the newly-wedded couple went.
 From that union, there were two living children, a daughter and a son.

 Her husband's business affairs called him to Philadelphia in the course of three years, and there the family remained a short time.
 From that city, she moved to Beverly, New Jersey, where they settled permanently.
-There in her pretty home, "Woodbine Villa," surrounded by her family and pets, she lived a quiet, uneventful life.
-Mr. Walton, a freight agent of the Pennsylvania Railroad, was in charge of the largest and most important freight agency in the world as to territorial extent, amount of charges collected, and variety of commercial interests.
+There in her home, "Woodbine Villa," surrounded by her family and pets, she lived a quiet, uneventful life.
+Mr. Walton, a freight agent of the Pennsylvania Railroad, was in charge of the largest freight agency in the world as to territorial extent, amount of charges collected, and variety of commercial interests.

 From her youth, Walton was a member of the Protestant Episcopal Church, and she was prominent in everything that advanced the interests of the church and its members.
 She was a member of St. Stephen's Ladies' Aid Society, of The King's Daughters, and of the New Jersey Society of the Colonial Dames of America.

 Walton composed at night only, wrote only "when the spirit moves her," and took pencil and tablet to bed with her when in a writing mood.